Maprunner/rg2/README.md

 # Routegadget 2.0

 ## Latest news
-Version 0.6.13 was released on 5 April 2014 and has been installed on all routegadget.co.uk sites.
-This includes a number of minor updates to address user comments.
+Version 0.7.0 was released on 3 May 2014 and has been installed on all routegadget.co.uk sites.
+This includes a number of minor updates to address user comments, as well as a fully functioning manager interface to allow new events to be created.

 ## What is RouteGadget?
 Routegadget is a Web application for drawing and comparing orienteering routes.
 The original version was developed by Jarkko Ryyppö, and